dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3877: Healthcare inequalities can worsen public health crises.
+### T3877: Health disparities can worsen with unequal healthcare.

 |Support|
 |---|